Thomas Bethell

 Sir Thomas Robert Bethell (8 May 1867 – 23 December 1957) was a British barrister and Liberal Party politician.
 He was Liberal MP for Maldon, Essex from 1906–10.

 Background

-Bethell was born in Grange-over-Sands, Cumberland, the son of George Bethell of South Woodford and Frances Tipper.
+Bethell was born in Grange-over-Sands, Lancashire, the son of George Bethell of South Woodford and Frances Tipper.
 He was educated at Heversham Grammar School, Cumberland and King's College London.
 He settled in his native South Woodford, before moving to Kensington.
 He was knighted in 1914.
 He married Edith Lillie Tabor in 1925.
 Edith Lillie, Lady Bethell died 8 November 1957.
 His elder brother was the politician John Bethell, who was created a baronet in 1911 and Baron Bethell in 1922.

 Professional career

 After qualifying as a barrister, Bethell was called to the Bar at Middle Temple in 1897.
 Thereafter he joined the South-Eastern Circuit.
 He served as Deputy-Chairman of the County of London Electric Supply Co.
 Ltd, and a Director of other Associated and Subsidiary Companies until those companies were nationalised.